Patti West Ramseur – Class of 1991

 “Immediately after law school, I clerked for a year with Judge Ralph A. Walker at the N.C.
 Court of Appeals in Raleigh.
 Judge Walker is originally from Morganton, although I did not meet him until my third year of law school.
 He was a great mentor.
 As I was learning to practice law, I had the opportunity to work with a Judge who is committed to excellence, civility, and service.

 “Having such great role models and mentors was invaluable – especially since I do not have any lawyers in my family.
-They each gave selflessly of their time and wisdom and helped set me on a path that would be both professionally and personally rewarding.”
+Each of my mentors (going back to my time growing up in Drexel) gave selflessly of their time and wisdom and helped set me on a path that would be both professionally and personally rewarding.”

 Home Page